-The Security section displays, adds, edits, or deletes security profiles in multiple categories, to include user roles, policies, rules, and servers such as RADIUS, TACACS+, and LDAP servers.
+The Security section displays, adds, edits, or deletes security profiles in multiple categories, including user roles, policies, rules, and servers such as RADIUS, TACACS+, and LDAP servers.
+Navigate to Security with the Alcatel-Lucent Configuration > Security path, illustrated in Figure 9.